Sheephorn Mountain

 Find Nearby Peaks

-I ignored Sheephorn Mountain when I wrote the book because it has a road to the summit.
-Big mistake!
-This is an impressive peak with great views.
-The peak is located on the Eastern Edge of the Salmon River Mountains between Challis and Salmon.
 To reach the peak, take US-93 for 23 miles south of Salmon or 34 miles north of Challis.
 Turn onto Iron Creek Road and follow it for 4 miles.
 Then turn left onto Peel Tree Road, which becomes FS-083 in 6.8 miles.

 Another 2.7 miles on FS-083 will take you to a saddle and a junction with the Sheephorn Mountain Road.
 The road is steep but great up to this point.
-Turn left at the junction and follow the rough road for another 5 miles to the summit.
-I recommend a high-clearance vehicle for the last 5 miles.
+Turn left at the junction and follow the rough road for another five miles to the summit.
+I recommend a high-clearance vehicle for the last five miles.
 You can park at any point and hike or ride a mountain bike to the summit.
 The lookout is no longer in use but is still in fair condition.

 Sheephorn Mountain from the east.

-Sheephorn Mountain as viewed from the east.
+Sheephorn Mountain as viewed from the east

 The lookout.